-For users with smaller amounts to spend on a phone, the Redmi Note 10 Pro offers a taste of the premium device life without much compromise.
+For users with smaller amounts to spend on a phone, the Redmi Note 11 Pro offers a taste of the premium device life without much compromise.
 It's equipped with a 6.7-inch AMOLED display with a 120Hz refresh rate similar to phones way higher up on this list of the best U.K. Android phones.
-It's the same story with its 108MP main camera, which does a good job of taking photos, as does its 5MP telemacro camera for close-ups.
-The 33W charging is a nice bonus too.
+It also charges quite a bit faster and offers excellent battery life, making it a great workhorse of a phone for your daily usage needs.

 How to choose the best Android phone for you